ESSEC Business School: Master in Finance

 The Master in Finance has a partnership with the Chartered Financial Analyst (CFA).

 ESSEC M.S.
 Advanced Masters

 The Advanced master's degrees are accredited by the "Conférence des Grandes Ecoles" in France.
-These programs are specialised to allow students finishing their studies or young professionals to complete their initial training (usually science or engineering) by acquiring complementary knowledge.
+These programs are specialised to allow students or young professionals to complete their initial training (usually science or engineering) by acquiring complementary knowledge.

 ESSEC Global MBA

 The Global MBA at ESSEC Business School is a 12-month, full-time MBA program with an emphasis on emerging markets and experiential learning.
 It offers two Majors allowing students to specialise in the following areas: Luxury Brand Management, Strategy and Digital Leadership.

 PhD in Business Administration

 The PhD trains future professors, researchers and consultants.
 Before starting their dissertation work, students must follow a two-year program of courses and seminars that ends with preliminary examinations and a dissertation proposal.
 The curriculum starts with an intensive period of interdisciplinary training common to all students.
 This is followed by research training for the chosen field of specialisation.